 Therefore, in this paper, we propose an unsupervised approach to modeling personalized contexts of mobile users.
-Specifically, we first segment the raw context data sequence of mobile users into context sessions where a context session contains a group of adjacent context records which are mutually similar and may reflect the similar contexts.
-We use an adaptive segmentation approach named the minimum entropy segmentation [8] to address the challenges of context segmentation on determining the number of segments and the segmentation threshold.
-Secondly, we take advantage of topic models to learn personalized contexts in the form of probabilistic distributions of raw context data from the context sessions.
-Due to the structural constraint of context sessions, the state-of-the-art topic models can not directly apply to mobile context modeling.
+Specifically, we first segment the raw context data sequence of mobile users into context sessions where a context session contains a group of adjacent context records that are mutually similar and may reflect the similar contexts.
+We use an adaptive segmentation approach named the minimum entropy segmentation [13] to address the challenges of context segmentation on determining the number of segments and the segmentation threshold.
+Then, we exploit two methods for mining personalized contexts from context sessions.
+The first method is to cluster context sessions and then to extract the frequent contextual feature-value pairs from context session clusters as contexts.
+The drawback of the clustering-based method is that it requires a context session that can only belong to one cluster, which corresponds to one context.
+The deterministic rule makes the results sensitive to wrong assignments.
+In contrast, topic models can solve the problem using a probabilistic distribution to representing whether a context session reflects a particular context.
+Therefore, the second method takes advantage of topic models to learn personalized contexts in the form of probabilistic distributions of raw context data from the context sessions.
+Due to the structural constraint of context sessions, the state-of-the-art topic models cannot directly apply to mobile context modeling.
 Therefore, we exploit to extend existing topic models for fitting mobile context modeling.
-We first extend a single-topic-based topic model named Mixture Unigram (MU) [14] to a mobile context model which assumes that each context session reflects one latent context.
+We first extend a single-topic-based topic model named Mixture Unigram (MU) [19] to a mobile context model which assumes that each context session reflects one latent context.
 However, we observe that some context sessions may reflect multiple contexts because the context segmentation stage may not exactly detect all boundaries of context transitions.
-Based this observation, we also extend a multiple-topic-based topic model named Latent Dirichlet Allocation (LDA) [4] for mobile context modeling.
-Finally, we conduct extensive experiments on the real-world mobile usage data.
-Experimental results show that the LDA based model is more effective than that extended from MUC for mobile context modeling but less efficient than the latter in terms of the computational cost.
+Based on this observation, we also extend a multiple-topic-based topic model named Latent Dirichlet Allocation (LDA) [6] for mobile context modeling.
+We conduct extensive experiments on the real-world mobile usage data.
+Experimental results show that the topic model-based method outperforms the clustering-based method in terms of the effectiveness of mining personalized contexts but less efficient than the latter in terms of the computational cost.
+Moreover, among the two topic models, the LDA-based model is more effective than that extended from MUC for mobile context modeling but less efficient than the latter in terms of the latter in terms of the computational cost.

 Overview.
 The rest of this paper is organized as follows.
-First, we briefly review some related works in Section II.
-The basic idea of unsupervised mobile context modeling is introduced in Section III.
-Then, the details of context segmentation are presented in Section IV and the details of modeling personalized contexts of mobile users through topic models are presented and discussed in Section V, respectively.
-In Section VI, we report the experimental results on the real life history context data of users.
-Finally, we conclude this paper and pinpoint some future research directions in Section VII.
+First, we briefly review some related works in Sect.
+2. The basic idea of unsupervised mobile context modeling is introduced in Sect.
+3. Then, the details of context segmentation are presented in Sect.
+4. Followed in Sects.
+5 and 6, we present the details of modeling personalized contexts of mobile users through clustering context sessions and topic models, respectively.
+In Sect.
+7, we report the experimental results on the real-life history context data of users.
+Finally, we conclude this paper and pinpoint some future research directions in Sect.
+8.